How many solar panels do I need For a 5kw system?

 Roof space required = 27m2

-If you have limited roof space you can go with a higher quality panel that puts out 370w per hour per panel.
-In this case, you will only need 14 panels saving you almost 24m2 of roof space.
+If you have limited roof space, you can go with higher quality 370W panels.
+In this case, you will only need 14 panels, saving you 54m2 of roof space compared to the 320W panels.

 how many panels needed for a 5kW solar system